 Who are we?

 The Civil Liberties Union for Europe (Liberties) is a non-governmental organisation promoting the civil liberties of everyone in the European Union (EU).
 We are headquartered in Berlin and have a presence in Brussels.
 Liberties is built on a network of national civil liberties NGOs from across the EU.
-Currently, we have member organisations in Belgium, Bulgaria, the Czech Republic, Croatia, Estonia, Hungary, Ireland, Italy, Lithuania, Poland, Romania, Spain, Slovenia, the Netherlands and associated partners in Germany, Sweden and the United Kingdom.
-We intend to keep expanding our membership to include NGOs from all 28 EU countries.
+Currently, we have member organisations in Belgium, Bulgaria, the Czech Republic, Croatia, Estonia, France, Hungary, Ireland, Italy, Lithuania, Poland, Romania, Spain, Slovenia, the Netherlands and associated partners in Germany and Sweden.
+We intend to keep expanding our membership to include NGOs from all 27 EU countries.

 What do we want?